tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/1996_Shaw_Shah_IntPsychogeriatr_Squalor_Syndrom_and_psychogeriatric_admissions.md

 ## Control

 %%
-[C:: 17 patients without squalor syndrom were selected for comparison] some studies may not have a clear control population
+[C:: 17 patients without squalor syndrome were selected for comparison] some studies may not have a clear control population
 %%

 ## Outcome

-Significant differences between the control and squalor groups were:
+Significant differences between the control [N:: 17 controls] and squalor groups [N:: 16]were:
 1. Length of admission, patients with squalor syndrome having an average length of admission of 140 days, compared to 52
 2. Use of prescribed psychotropic medications, 0% in squalor patients, compared to 29% in the control
 3. Receipt of services, patients with squalor syndrome received an average of 1.44 services, compared to 0.65 in the control group